SEO OnPage Audit for Search Engine Optimization

-An important principle for indexing a website is: Any content may only be accessible under a single URL.
+An essential principle for indexing a website is: Any content may only be accessible under a single URL.
 Leading multiple URLs to the same content creates a problem with “duplicate content” and possibly even keyword cannibalization.
 The SEO analysis will check if your website is canonicalized correctly.

 7. Internal Links